-M ontl 1: Year: be side orm should be maintained on the outside or inside of each monthly folder.
-A check mark should be placed those items that are included in the monthly folder or by tasks that were completed.
-Some documents of be immediately available and will be checked off as they are added to the folder. () Meal Count Worksheet () Expenditure/Reimbursement Worksheet (Summary of All Allowable Operating and Administrative Costs) () Financial Documentation - Any bank and credit card statement(s) where CACFP funds were deposited, spent, or transferred to or from, Year to date report, Profit/Loss statement, canceled checks, etc. () Food-Purchasing Forms/Itemized Receipts () End of the Month Inventory for Food and Milk () Title XIX Documentation () Canceled Checks (Documentation of CACFP Expenditures) () Daily Attendance Records () Daily Attendance Records-Arrival and Departure Times, if applicable () Daily Record of Meals Served, if applicable TIONAL TASKS THAT MUST BE COMPLETED PRIOR TO SUBMISSION OF A CLAIM FOR BURSEMENT: () Obtain FSIAs on new participants and maintain with all other FSIAs. () Add new participants in attendance to the CACFP Roster for updated monthly count of free , reduced-price , and not eligible . () Menus as Served and CN labels and Product Formulation Statements, if applicable, were maintained daily documenting meals being claimed for reimbursement or Contract Meal Delivery Receipt for contract meal sites only.
-Infant Feeding Record, if applicable. () Individual and Group Plan ALL CORRESPONDENCE RECEIVED FROM THE STATE AGENCY IN A MONTHLY FOLDER A GENERAL CORRESPONDENCE FOLDER.
-A] VNU) VAL REQUIRED DOCUMENTATION Procurement Documentation () Training Records
+This form should be maintained on the outside or inside of each monthly folder.
+A check mark should be placed beside those items that are included in the monthly folder or by tasks that were completed.
+Some documents may not be immediately available and will be checked off as they are added to the folder.

+- () Meal Count Worksheet - () Expenditure/Reimbursement Worksheet (Summary of All Allowable Operating and Administrative Costs) - () Financial Documentation Any bank and credit card statement(s) where CACFP funds were deposited, spent, or transferred to or from, Year to date report, Profit/Loss statement, canceled checks, etc. - () Food-Purchasing Forms/Itemized Receipts - () End of the Month Inventory for Food and Milk - () Title XIX Documentation - () Canceled Checks (Documentation of CACFP Expenditures) - () Daily Attendance Records - () Daily Attendance Records-Arrival and Departure Times, if applicable - () Daily Record of Meals Served, if applicable

+ADDITIONAL TASKS THAT MUST BE COMPLETED PRIOR TO SUBMISSION OF A CLAIM FOR REIMBURSEMENT:

+- () Obtain FSIAs on new participants and maintain with all other FSIAs. - Add new participants in attendance to the CACFP Roster for updated monthly count of free, reduced-price, and not eligible. - Menus as Served and CN labels and Product Formulation Statements, if applicable, were maintained daily documenting meals being claimed for reimbursement or Contract Meal Delivery Receipt for contract meal sites only.
+Infant Feeding Record, if applicable. - () Individual and Group Plan

+KEEP ALL CORRESPONDENCE RECEIVED FROM THE STATE AGENCY IN A MONTHLY FOLDER OR IN A GENERAL CORRESPONDENCE FOLDER.